Although over 90% of our planet is covered in water, we know very little about what really lives in these waters.

 Some hunt some crustaceans on the seafloor, while larger sharks typically prey on seals and large fish.

-There is a vast variety of animals that live in our oceans, and although we may not always see them, they are there to keep a fragile ecological balance.
+There is a vast variety of animals that live in our oceans(you can check out this post to know more about blue animals), and although we may not always see them, they are there to keep a fragile ecological balance.